ayoayco/mjuaje.blog/_posts/2019-11-07-practical-steps.md

-#### 2. Find a place of solitude.

-In this day and age, we are so bombarded with distractions.
-The way social media, or internet in general, works has altered our attention span.
-I have talked to a number of single men of around my age who say that they find it hard to focus even for half an hour.
-So assuming that this is true for the majority, it will take some time for you to maintain the rhythm of communing with God.
-And a major step towards that is to set everything aside and have an actual *quiet* time with the Lord.

-"And rising very early in the morning, while it was still dark, [Jesus] departed and went out to a desolate place, and there he prayed."<br>[Mark 1.35](https://biblia.com/bible/esv/mark/1/35)

 #### 3. Choose a Bible plan.

 Decide beforehand on the chronological order of reading.
 It does not necessarily have to be a literal daily plan.
 Just determining the order of the books to be read would suffice.

-{% include image-caption.html imageurl="/assets/images/posts/2019/bible-order-1.png" title="Bible Plan 1" caption="Bible Plan 1" %}
+{% include image-caption.html imageurl="/assets/images/posts/2019/book-order-1.png" title="Bible Plan 1" caption="Bible Plan 1" %}

 If you are like me who belongs to a "Christian family" or someone have been exposed to Christianity for a while now, you may want to check the plan above.
 The idea is to start from John, arguably the best book of the Bible to start from, then finish all the way to Revelation.
 After that, I've mixed the remaining Gospels and the Torah (Law), because it might be quite hard to read some of the books of the Law.
 After that, the Old Testament order follows the order of the Hebrew Bible, for the reason that the Hebrew Bible is arranged according to the literary character as opposed to the topical arrangement of the Bible as we know it.

-{% include image-caption.html imageurl="/assets/images/posts/2019/bible-order-1.png" title="Bible Plan 2" caption="Bible Plan 2" %}
+{% include image-caption.html imageurl="/assets/images/posts/2019/book-order-1.png" title="Bible Plan 2" caption="Bible Plan 2" %}

 If you however are someone who is new to Christianity, you may consider this sequence instead.
 The difference is the placement of the some Old Testament (OT) books for background.
 For the majority, New Testament (NT) is indeed easier to read than the OT.
 However, the NT frequently refers to the OT since OT was the first revelation.
 Thus, it makes sense to have some background of the history of Israel before proceeding with the rest of the New Testament.